HsiLucas/HsiLucas.github.io/_projects/2_project.md

 ## User Research

-As shown in the engagement timeline, the first step in the project was the creation of 9 project scope questions that covered questions the company sought to answer in their landscape assessment and glaucoma prioritization.
+As shown in the engagement timeline, the first step in the project was the creation of 9 project scope questions that covered questions the client sought to answer in their landscape assessment and glaucoma prioritization.
 Afterwards, an interview guide was created in order to conduct 9 semi-structured interviews with internal employees.
-These interviews were conducted to determine exisiting capabilities as well as thoughts on expanding into the glaucoma landscape.
+These interviews were conducted to determine existing capabilities as well as thoughts on expanding into the glaucoma landscape.

 The information gathered from this data was assigned to the relevant scope questions and used to create a more well-informed interview guide was external semi-structured interviews.
 This guide was then used to interview a total of 26 outside sources (12 in the United States, 5 in the United Kingdom, and 9 in APAC).
-Participants ranged from Ophthamlogists, Research Directors, and Professors across all 3 main regions.
+Participants ranged from Ophthalmologists, Research Directors, and Professors across all 3 main regions.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">